Property Litigation Costs: Recovery and Negotiation

 Alternative Dispute Resolution

 If you have a property dispute and are worried about the property litigation costs which may be incurred by bringing your dispute to the Court, you may wish to try and settle the dispute through alternative dispute resolution.
-Alternatively, you seek legal advice from a solicitor which is authorised and regulated by the Solicitors Regulation Authority (SRA) with their registered office usually being registered in England and Wales.
-Regulated solicitors will have an SRA number assigned to the firm and will be able to advise you on the best method to solve your dispute.
+Alternatively, you can seek legal advice from a Solicitor who has a registered office in England and Wales and is authorised and regulated by the Solicitors Regulation Authority (SRA).
+Regulated Solicitors will have an SRA number assigned to the firm and will be able to advise you on the best method to solve your dispute.
 You can find a Solicitor of an equivalent standing and qualifications through a different regulatory body known as CILEX.

 How Can ARC Costs Assist?